Skip to main content

 Kentucky’s Fan Fair, for instance, provides them to eligible older adults and people with disabilities.
 North Carolina’s Operation Fan and Heat Relief does the same.
 And in Texas, Project Cool gives free box fans to San Antonio seniors.

-Unfortunately, no comprehensive or centralized nationwide database of free fan programs exists—at least not yet.
+There isn't yet a comprehensive or centralized nationwide database of free fan programs exists—at least not yet.
 But if there’s one in your state, your local senior center probably knows about it, Johnston said.
-If not, try dialing 2-1-1 for further assistance.
+Find your local senior center by searching online for "[City/Town Name] senior center" or visit your town's official website under "Council on Aging" or "Community Services."

 Community programs